Unboxing LLMs > loading...

 lora_config = LoraConfig(

-target_modules=[ # Which modules to apply LoRA to
+target_modules=[ # Apply LoRA to these modules (model-specific)

 ]